sybilhoangRG/support.balsamiq.com/content/desktop/customproperties.md

 product: "Balsamiq Mockups 3 for Desktop FAQs"
 draft: ''
 ---
-This feature is available if you want to use one of the [3rd party tools that extend Mockups](/resources/extensions/), add additional details for developers, or anything else you can think of.
+This feature is available if you want to add additional details for developers, or anything else you can think of.

 You can right-click on any control in your mockup and select "Custom Properties..." from the context menu: